 Bhutan National Bank, initially known as Unit Trust of Bhutan (UTB), was established on July 25th, 1980.
 It began with an initial funding of Nu.
 2.5 million provided by the Royal Insurance Corporation of Bhutan.
 The purpose of UTB, functioning as a subsidiary of RICB, was to promote saving habits among the general public and direct resources towards productive sectors.

-On the 1st of January 1992, the royal government conferred the trust with the status of an independent financial institution.
-In its first year, the trust declared a profit of mere Nu.
+On January 1st, 1992, the royal government granted UTB the status of an independent financial institution.
+In its first year, the trust recorded a modest profit of Nu.
 9618.86.
 Recognizing the growing economy and the presence of only one bank in the kingdom by 1995, UTB underwent a transformation into a commercial bank with the assistance of the Asian Development Bank.

 Bhutan National Bank In July 1996, the bank made its equity available to the public, resulting in its transformation into a widely owned financial institution, with a 28.58% ownership held by the general public.
 Just five months later, in December, the entire bank underwent computerization with the introduction of banking software called Micro banker.

 In 1997, the Royal Government divested 40 percent of its equity to the Asian Development Bank and Citibank, making Bhutan National Bank the only institution in the country with foreign interests.
 It was also in the same year that Bhutan National Bank Limited was officially inaugurated for business.

 To encourage private sector participation and foster competition, dynamism, and professionalism, the Royal Government of Bhutan reduced its nominees to the board in 2001.